ksatvat/EXTRACTOR/README.md

 Depending on the usage, each argument helps to provide a different representation of the attack behavior.
 `[--asterisk true]` creates ab abstraction and can be used to replace anything that is not perceived as IOC/system entity into a wild-card.
 This representation can be used to be searched within the audit-logs.

 `[--crf true/false]` allows activating or deactivating of the co-referencing module.

 `[--rmdup true/false]` enables removal of duplicate nodes-edge.

 `[--elip true/false]` is to choose whether to replace ellipsis subjects using the surrounding subject or not.

 `[--input_file path/filename.txt]` is to pass the text file to the application.

-`[--gname graph_name]` is to specify the name output graph (two files will be created, e.g., graph.pdf and graph.dot)
+`[--gname graph_name]` is to specify the name output graph (two files will be created, e.g., graph.pdf and graph.dot).

 #### Example
 `python3 main.py --asterisk true --crf true --rmdup true --elip true --input_file input.txt --gname mygraph`